zoran-cuckovic/zoran-cuckovic.github.io/_pages/about.md

 permalink : /about/
 image:
 ---

-The main topic of these pages is archaeology of (past) landscapes and other personal scientific or "scientifically related" work.
-The site has an ISSN code and is regularly archived, which means you can safely quote.
+The main topic of these pages is archaeology of (past) landscapes; an exploration of the historical dimension of spaces we inhabit.

+*Aux quatre vents* is intended to be a personal publishing platform, rather than just a blog.
+The idea is to communicate bits and pieces of current academic work, in particular those that are less likely to grow into full fledged scientitfic articles (or is that laziness..?).
+It has an ISSN code and is regularly archived, which means you can safely quote.

 ![Photo](/images/selfie.jpg)